kumahq/kuma-website/docs/docs/dev/security/zone-ingress-auth.md

   --proxy-type=ingress \
   --dataplane-file=ingress.yaml
   --cp-address=https://127.0.0.1:5678 \
-  --dataplane-token-file=/tmp/kuma-dp-echo-1-token
+  --dataplane-token-file=/tmp/kuma-ingress-token
 ```

 You can also pass the token as a `KUMA_DATAPLANE_RUNTIME_TOKEN` environment variable.

 ### Token Revocation

 Kuma does not keep the list of issued tokens.
-Whenever the single token is compromised, we can add it to revocation list so it's no longer valid.
+Whenever the single token is compromised, we can add it to revocation list, so it's no longer valid.

 Every token has its own ID which is available in payload under `jti` key.
 You can extract ID from token using jwt.io or [`jwt-cli`](https://www.npmjs.com/package/jwt-cli) tool.
 Here is example of `jti`
 ```